Engaging with LDAC

 The style of working with subcommittees is largely determined by agencies' needs in each case.
 Subcommittees can work flexibly to take into account timeframes and other factors in the development of legislation.
 Agencies can engage with subcommittees by meeting in person, phone, or seeking email advice.
 Generally, a subcommittee will meet with an agency two to three times over the course of developing legislation.

-Subcommittees will usually focus on matters identified by agencies in the initial meeting.
 The role of LDAC and its subcommittees is advisory, and agencies determine whether or how to implement its advice.
 However, the Committee may make reports to the Attorney-General if it considers that a significant and unjustifiable departure from the Legislation Guidelines (2018 edition) has occurred.

 Indicating compliance with the Legislation Guidelines (2018 edition)